eudisd/c-compiler/README.md

 The programs are named "c" for the compiler, and "cvm" for the virtual machine.

+### Example Programs/Tests

+The example programs can be built in a similar fasion.
+Change directory to examples/ and execute a "make" call.
+That will build all the examples for execution.

-Windows:
+### Windows:

-Assuming you have visual C++, building the compiler is only a matter of creating a project and adding the files to the project.
-Then build.
-The compiler is written in ansi C, so it should work just fine.
+Assuming you have visual C++, building the compiler is only a matter of creating a project and adding the files to that project and building.
+The compiler is written in ansi C, so it should work just fine (I have not tested it).

 ## Usage:

-To compil a source file, first make sure that it adheres to the small C subset that is specified in the Documentation file, as not all of C is implemented yet.
+To compile a source file, first make sure that it adheres to the small C subset that is specified in the Documentation file, as not all of C is implemented yet.